Uruguay national football team: First international successes (1916–1924)

-Golden Era: Olympic Games and the First World Cup (1924–1930)
+Golden Era: Olympic Games and the first World Cup (1924–1930)

+1924 – Uruguay performed football's first Lap of Honour in France after beating Switzerland 3–0 to become the sport's first world champions.

+1928 – Uruguay beat Argentina in Amsterdam to claim back-to-back FIFA world championships.

 Uruguay was the first South American country to participate in the Olympic football tournaments.
-Their debut was at the 1924 Summer Olympics in Paris, where they defeated Switzerland 3-0 in the final to claim FIFA's first recognized non-amateur world championship.
+Their debut was at the 1924 Summer Olympics in Paris, where they defeated Switzerland 3–0 in the final to claim FIFA's first recognized non-amateur world championship.
 Uruguay returned in 1928, this time alongside Argentina (winners of the 1927 Copa América).
-Both reached the final, with Uruguay prevailing 2-1 in a replay after drawing the initial match 1-1.
+Both reached the final, with Uruguay prevailing 2–1 in a replay after drawing the initial match 1–1.
 The expectation for this final was so high that reportedly over 500,000 tickets were demanded across Europe.

 The Uruguayan national team dazzled Europe with its Olympic performances, earning admiration and respect worldwide.
 These triumphs elevated South American football to global prominence at a time when the continent was still largely ignored in international sport.
 The Olympic tournaments of 1924 and 1928 were the only editions officially recognized by FIFA as world championships.
 This is why Uruguay is allowed to display four stars on its football crest, despite having won the FIFA World Cup twice (in 1930 and 1950).

 In terms of continental success during this period, Uruguay won the 1926 Copa América in Chile.
 They did not participate in the 1925 Copa América in Argentina (won by the hosts), finished as runners-up behind Argentina in 1927, and placed third in 1929.